Sylius/Sylius/UPGRADE-1.13.md

 1. Product variants resolving has been refactored for better extendability.
    The tag `sylius.product_variant_resolver.default` has been removed as it was never used.
+   To register a custom variant resolver use the tag `sylius.product_variant_resolver` with a fitting priority.

    All internal usages of service `sylius.product_variant_resolver.default` have been switched to `Sylius\Component\Product\Resolver\ProductVariantResolverInterface`, if you have been using the